annar40/ISEProject/Sprint4.md

 - Created a handler that retrieves all of the moods from all of the user's stored entries.
 This handler is used to send the frontend data for stats pie chart.
 ### Frontend:
 - Updated calendar widget to highlight the dates of stored entries.
-- Created stats page that displays the user's streak and pie chart of all previous moods.
+- Created stats page that displays the user's streak, total entries, and pie chart of all previous moods.
 - Implemented routing for all buttons on homepage.
 - Added history tab to navigation bar.
 # Tests